saturneric/GpgFrontend-Manual/src/content/docs/guides/fundamental-concepts.md

 - Easily encrypt and decrypt messages and files.
 - Sign and verify digital signatures intuitively.
 - Seamlessly interact with public key servers.

-GpgFrontend makes secure communication accessible, even if you're new to encryption.

 By managing the complexity behind the scenes, GpgFrontend allows you to focus solely on keeping your information secure and private.